Arc Flash Training Requirements 101

 Workers first complete the online course to cover the theoretical foundation of arc flash safety, then participate in the workplace-specific practical component led by an internal trainer or supervisor.
 This ensures both consistency in content and direct applicability to the actual work environment.

-Employers can use our Arc Flash Train-the-Trainer Program to help qualify their internal instructors to ensure they’re competent.
+Employers can use our NFPA 70E Arc Flash Train-the-Trainer Program to help qualify their internal instructors to ensure they’re competent.
 The trainer program provides the knowledge and tools needed to help deliver and evaluate the hands-on component confidently and correctly.

 Best suited for: Employers looking for the best solution for affordability and flexibility, and to ensure total compliance.